-The other applicable CAIS fields should also be shared as appropriate e.g. start date, flags etc.
+The other applicable fields should also be shared as appropriate e.g. start date, flags etc.

 The definition of arrears will be variable as each product will have different features.
-For guidance the current account status code definitions should be used to allocate appropriate status codes (see appendix 8).
+For guidance the current account status code definitions should be used to allocate appropriate status codes (see Appendix 7).